 This course provides an understanding of the UNIX operating system, covering commands, utilities, and scripts.
 It focuses on the skill development needed to administer a UNIX system, emphasizing file management, security issues, upgrades, and backups.
 The installation and maintenance of UNIX systems are addressed.
-Prerequisite: IS101 Computers and Society, or IS100 Introduction to Computers and Society, or CI121 Microcomputer Techniques for Science or CI104 Introduction to Cybersecurity.
+Prerequisite: IS101 Computers and Society, or CI121 Microcomputer Techniques for Science or CI104 Introduction to Cybersecurity.